cosmos/developer-portal/academy/3-ibc/8-ica.md

 ## Authentication

-The ICA controller submodule provides an API for registering an account and for sending Interchain transactions.
+The ICA controller submodule provides an API for registering an account and for sending interchain transactions.
 It has been purposefully made lean and limited to generic controller functionality.
 For authentication of the owner accounts, the developer is expected to provide an authentication module with the ability to interact with the ICA controller submodule.

 Here are some relevant definitions: